Drug Crime Lawyer in Tucson

 The stakes in these cases could not be higher, which is why you should always consult competent legal counsel when faced with a drug crime.

 Federal Drug Crimes

 On October 27, 1986, President Ronald Reagan signed into law the Anti-Drug Abuse Act of 1986.
-This marked the beginning of mandatory minimum sentences for federal drug crimes.
-The Anti-Drug Abuse Act and mandatory minimum sentences have gone through some changes since 1986 and still remain a hotly debated issue, but regardless of these circumstances, every year thousands of American citizens face lengthy federal prison sentences for drug crimes under mandatory minimum sentencing.
+This legislation marked the beginning of mandatory minimum sentences for federal drug crimes.
+The Anti-Drug Abuse Act and mandatory minimum sentences have gone through some changes since 1986 and still remain a hotly debated issue, but regardless of these circumstances, every year, thousands of American citizens face lengthy federal prison sentences for drug crimes under mandatory minimum sentencing.